 Table: Transliterations for Numerals

 The system is much more flexible than a phonetic transliteration system.
-It allows to develop new letter signs by combining existing diacritics with base letters.
-For example ﭪ is a letter not found in historical documents, but can be seen in modern Arabic to represent v sound.
-Although not thought beforehand this can be represented as fo3 in the system we describe.
-There are also writing variations, for example, in Maghribi (Western) Arabic. the letter ف is written as ڢ but phonetically identical.
+It allows for the development of new letter signs by combining existing diacritics with base letters.
+For example, ﭪ is a letter not found in historical documents, but can be seen in modern Arabic to represent the v sound.
+Although not thought of beforehand, this can be represented as fo3 in the system we describe.
+There are also writing variations, for example, in Maghribi (Western) Arabic, the letter ف is written as ڢ but is phonetically identical.
 In a phonetic transliteration this difference is lost, but the visual transliteration is able to represent the usual case with fo1 and the specific case with fu1.

-Table tab:ottoman-letters all letters of Ottoman alphabet.
+Table tab:ottoman-letters shows all letters of the Ottoman alphabet.

 **Ottoman **Transliteration** Ottoman Transliteration Letter Letter** \\